Are you an adviser? Go to Unbiased Pro

 Tax advantages

-The government adds basic-rate tax relief to your contributions, with the amount depending on your situation.
+Like other pensions, the government adds basic-rate tax relief to your contributions, with the amount depending on your situation.

 This is added automatically, effectively increasing your pension pot.
 If you are a higher or additional rate taxpayer, you can claim additional tax relief through your annual tax return.